lwu123/CourseProject/README.md

 ###### What is spacy?

 spacy is an open source library for natural language processing.
-It has features such as pos tagging, dependency parsing and is written in Python.
+It has features such as pos tagging, dependency parsing, and is written in Python.

 ###### What is flask?